Do Go On - 341 - The Unkillable Solider, Adrian Carton de Wiart

 Thank you, Josh.

-I'll say thank you so much
+But until then, I'll say thank you so much.

-that was a lot of fun
+That was a lot of fun.

-oh thank you so much
+Oh, thank you so much.

-With a click of our fingers
+With a click of our fingers, we are now back in the studio.

-We're back in the room
+We're back in the room.

-We're back in the room
+You're back in the room.

-We made it
+We made it!

-Where we thank a bunch of our great supporters
+Where we thank a bunch of our great supporters who, without them, this show would cease to exist.

 We'd all crumble into piles of dust.

-We'd go into administration.
+We'd go into administration, involuntary.

-which has a little jingle thing.
+which has a little jingle.

-It goes something like this.
+I think you go something like this.

-Fact, quote, or question.
+Fat quote or question.

 He always remembers the ding.